HandrewOltenish/Godot_Projects/Readme.md

 123. I added the code above, but the enemy still floats away from the player.
 It needs more debugging with handling player current position.
 124. Debugged the enemy AI pathing towards player.
 The enemy goes to a certain point away from the player, increasing with velocity's value.
 125. Did more debugging.
 Now the enemy hops in place.
+## Paradigm Shift - Esports Management and Game Development Course
+126. The process continues.
+However, since there is no progress with the Treearock game, I shifted to following this course.
+This serves to **improve critical thinking, logic, and creativity.** Following this course also fills me with **motivation**, as now there are **two sources** that are part of the process.
+When one source stalls, I swtich to another.